KompPsy/jupyter-service/README.md

 >>
 > **2.)** Reboot system.
 >>
-> **3.)** After reboot and login, proceed to step 1 Section 2.0.1 - Enable and Starting Jupyter Service.
+> **3.)** After reboot and login, proceed to step 1 in Section 2.0.1 - Enable and Starting Jupyter Service.
 >>